 FOR IMMEDIATE RELEASE

-COUNCIL BLUFFS, Iowa– BAT Logistics, one of the fastest growing 3PL providers of transportation services, is proud to announce it is a Gold Sponsor of the Flapjack 5K and Short Stack 1 Mile Fun Run on Oct.
-25.
+COUNCIL BLUFFS, Iowa– BAT Logistics, one of the fastest growing 3PL providers of transportation services, donated 961 items of food and $1,270 to the Food Bank for the Heartland today.

 About BAT Logistics

 Backhaul and Track Logistics d/b/a BAT Logistics provides transportation solutions to the shipping community.
 Our core strength is full truck load services in dry, refrigerated, and rail commodities.
 Our services are executed using key national carriers with a focus on small to medium sized carriers.
 We operate in headhaul and backhaul lanes both regionally and cross-country.
 We also utilize door-to-door rail services that cover the entire nation.
 Our industry knowledge and experience using rail transportation gives us a clear and distinct advantage over the competition.